If you are considering adopting a chinchilla, it’s perfectly normal to ask the question “are chinchillas social”?

 You are primarily using a large chinchilla cage to keep your chinchilla stimulated and comfortable.

 It’s also just the recommended path to take in general.

 Find one of the best chinchilla cages.

-Also follow the minimum guidelines to how large a chinchilla cage should be.
+Also, follow the minimum guidelines on how large a chinchilla cage should be.

 The rest will take care of itself.

 Chinchillas Are Social Pets and Need Social Interaction